 This led to the undesired result of multiplying the talking statues of Rome.

 The colossal statue of a river-god at the foot of the Capitoline Hill became soon a second Pasquino.
 It was named Marforio and it added zest

 to the lampooning of the popes as Pasquino and Marforio started talking to each other.
 In 1679, with the excuse of preserving a fine antique statue, Marforio was incarcerated inside Palazzo Nuovo di Campidoglio.

-Pope Clement XI (1700-21) was so interested in Urbino, that Pasquino and Marforio had this little conversation:
+Pope Clement XI was so interested in Urbino, his hometown, that Pasquino and Marforio had this little conversation:

 The most famous pasquinade is with no doubt

-The target of the pasquinade was Pope Urban VIII Barberini (1623-44) who had used the bronze tiles of the Pantheon for the Canopy of St Peter's.
 The only talking statue which is not an ancient Roman statue is Il Facchino (The Porter) which ought to be called L'Acquaiolo (The Seller of Water) which portrays a Renaissance seller of water with his little cask.
 This trade declined at the end of the XVIth century when Pope Sixtus V started reactivating the ancient Roman aqueducts.
-The statue is located in Via del Corso near Palazzo Decarolis.
+The statue is located in Palazzo De Carolis in Via del Corso.

 The ancient statue of an unidentified emperor (the head, a cast, belongs to another statue and it has been often stolen) was allowed to talk to Pasquino and Marforio.
 The statue is commonly known as l'Abate Luigi.
 It is located near S. Andrea della Valle.

 Via del Babuino is named after an ancient statue of Silenus,

 the drunken companion of Dionysus, which was referred to in derogatory terms